vosi23/angular_bootcamp2024/README.md

 # optional flags

---no--strict # disable strict move, avoids optimize angular, recommended for teaching mode --standalone false # disable the standalone mode, again good for teaching --routing false # disable rooting mode, where it's not used the routing should be disabled, good for teaching x3
+--no-strict # disable strict move, avoids optimize angular, recommended mode for teaching --standalone false # disable the standalone mode, again good for teaching --routing false # disable rooting mode, where it's not used the routing should be disabled, good for teaching x3